mines-csci341/mines-csci341.github.io/csci341-spr21-syllabus.md

 We will aim to return coursework with feedback and grades within 3 days of the due date if submitted on time.
 Reading and quizzes are mostly auto-graded, if manual re-grading is required it will be completed within 3 days of your request.
 Coursework submitted late will be returned within 1 week of its submission.
 If outside events slow the return of coursework, students will be notified along with an expected return date.

-If you do not understand from the feedback provided how to improve your learning/performance, please contact your instructor.
+If you do not understand from the feedback provided on your coursework how to improve your learning performance, please contact your instructor.

 ## Expectations for Success